eldipa/book-of-gehn/posts/matasano/2018-12-04-Fixed-Nonce-CTR-Attack.md

 >>> from cryptonita.scoring.freq import tsamcin_brped
 ```

+> Yes, I know, `tsamcin_brped` is a terrible name but it is aligned with
+> `etaoin_shrdlu`.

 ### Score a decryption using Chi-square test

 The frequency attack (``freq_attack``) implemented in
 [cryptonita](https://pypi.org/project/cryptonita/)
 returns a guess: a set of possible key bytes.

-To narrow this down we try each one (brute force) and
+To determine the correct key we need to try each of them by brute force
-score each potential plaintext.
+(`brute_force`) and *"see"* which looks more "human text".

+This could be done by hand but we want to fully automate this... so no
+deal!

+The idea is to automate which deciphered text looks more or less like
+English text (the expected for our plaintexts) and discard any other.

-For this we take the frequency of the letters in the plaintext
+For this we *observe* the frequency of the letters in the deciphered plaintext
-and compare them with the expected frequency using a
+and compare them with the *expected* frequency using a
 [Chi-square test](https://en.wikipedia.org/wiki/Chi-squared_test).

 In [cryptonita](https://pypi.org/project/cryptonita/), this